The house has:

 There are six bathrooms and shower rooms: three are exclusively en-suite, two bedrooms share a bathroom, and the final three bedrooms share a bathroom and a shower room between them.
 Reflecting the incremental development of the house itself, each has its own character.
-Some rooms feature flexible bed configurations; equal comfort is guaranteed in any configuration.

 The bedrooms are named after prominent members of the Markham family and contain pictures, possessions and information about each.
 The first four bedrooms open off the Front Landing which features the Landing Library, mainly classic novels and history books.
 The second four bedrooms open off the Back Landing, which contains display cases of Indian birds dating from the 1840s.
 The double bunk room opens off the corridor between them.

 See the floor plan for help with room allocations.

 Two three-foot single beds.
 Small lobby area with sofa.
 En-suite bathroom with bath, shower over, and view to church.

 William Markham was Headmaster of Westminster School, Dean of Christ Church Oxford, Bishop of Chester, and for 30 years Archbishop of York.